NVIDIA/apex/README.md

 # Requirements

-Python 3

-CUDA 9 or newer

-PyTorch 0.4 or newer.
-The CUDA and C++ extensions require pytorch 1.0 or newer.

 We recommend the latest stable release, obtainable from [https://pytorch.org/](https://pytorch.org/).
 We also test against the latest master branch, obtainable from [https://github.com/pytorch/pytorch](https://github.com/pytorch/pytorch).

 It's often convenient to use Apex in Docker containers.
 Compatible options include:
 * [NVIDIA Pytorch containers from NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch), which come with Apex preinstalled.
-To use the latest Amp API, you may need to `pip uninstall apex` then reinstall Apex using the **Quick Start** commands below.
 * [official Pytorch -devel Dockerfiles](https://hub.docker.com/r/pytorch/pytorch/tags), e.g. `docker pull pytorch/pytorch:1.10.0-cuda11.3-cudnn8-devel`, in which you can install Apex using the **Quick Start** commands.

-See the [Docker example folder](https://github.com/NVIDIA/apex/tree/master/examples/docker) for details.
+See the [Docker example folder](https://github.com/NVIDIA/apex/tree/master/examples/docker) for details of reinstalling the latest APEX in NVIDIA PyTorch containers from NGC.

 # Quick Start